IlKaiser/IoT_Group-Project/concept.md

 ## Introduction

-Safety Floater is a project born to satisfy Blue Growth requirements for coastal tourism, in particular the monitoring and security of territory.
+Safety Floater is a project born to satisfy Blue Growth requirements for **coastal tourism**, in particular the monitoring and security of territory.
-The goal is to detect the illegal transit of boats near by swimmers, in order to preserve the safe distance.
+The goal is to detect the **illegal transit of boats** near by swimmers, in order to preserve the safe distance.
 This system allows the authorities to monitor coasts and tourists' welfare.
 At the same time, Safety Floater allows to achieve another goal in an indirect way: improve the water pollution near the coast.
-So the system has two principal type of users: tourists and coast guards.
+So the system has two principal type of users: **tourists** and **coast guards**.

 ## Tourists

 This is the first type of user the application is directed to.
-The main purpose is to preserve the safety of swimmers.
+The main purpose is to **preserve the safety** of swimmers.
 Below we propose two personas that represent this category.

 ![img](https://github.com/IlKaiser/IoT_Group-Project/blob/main/imgs/FirstuserpersonaBob.png)